-Receiving unemployment benefits doesn't mean you're automatically ineligible for the credit but there are other requirements you'll also need to satisfy to claim the EIC.
+Receiving unemployment benefits doesn't mean you're automatically ineligible for the Earned Income Credit, but there are other requirements you'll also need to satisfy to claim the EIC.

-As the name implies, to be eligible for the Earned Income Credit you must “earn” income by providing services, such as through employment.
-However, receiving unemployment benefits doesn’t mean you’re automatically ineligible for the credit but there are other requirements you’ll also need to satisfy to claim the EIC.
+As the name implies, to be eligible for the Earned Income Credit you must “earn” income such as through employment.
+However, receiving unemployment benefits doesn’t mean you’re automatically ineligible for the credit.
+There are other requirements you’ll also need to satisfy to claim the EIC.
 If you do, the credit can reduce your taxes, or even create a refund.

 To find the AGI thresholds for your specific situation, see: IRS Publication 596.
 If you use TurboTax to prepare your taxes, we’ll ask simple questions, do all the calculations and tell you whether or not you’re eligible for the credit.